Udhampur district: Military

 The XIV Corps is the field formation that is responsible for Ladakh and Kargil, and is responsible for intelligence about enemy positions near the Line of Control.
 The Kargil operation in 1999 was primarily the responsibility of the 8 Mountain Division, the formation that was rushed there after the intrusions were detected in May 1999.
 56 Mountain Brigade deployed two battalions to contain intrusions in Mashkoh and Dras while the third battalion (18 Grenadiers) established the crucial firm base 1000 feet below Tololing at 15,000 feet.
 8 Mountain Div was tasked to clear nearly 50 pockets of intrusions in Mashkoh.
 Of the 16 battalions involved in the war, only 10 were employed at Kargil.
 The 8 Mountain Division played a major role in evicting intrusions and defeating the Pakistan army at Kargil.
 It switched in 1990 from a counterinsurgency division in the North-East to the Srinagar valley and now to a high altitude mountain division at Kargil.

 XVI Corps is believed to be one of the largest corps in the world as it consists of five divisions.

 As of mid-1999 there were two divisions, comprising approximately 15,000 soldiers each, manning the LoC and the Line of Actual Control with China from Kargil to Siachen.
 While the 8 Mountain Division had been given sole charge of guarding 150 kilometers of the border in the Kargil sector, the 3 Infantry Division was in charge of Siachen and the Aksai Chin border.
 Significantly, as the 15 Corps mobilised its forces for the counterattack and elements of the 18 Mountain Division poured into the various sectors of Kargil, the people of Jammu & Kashmir were steadfast against the enemy forces.

 With the induction of 14 Corps into Ladakh, the supply-load on the Army Service Corps (ASC) has increased tremendously.
 Given the politico-military situation on India's borders, a large portion of the army is deployed in some of the most inhospitable terrain.
 As of early 2002 these units had been joined by Central Command's I Corps Strike Force consisting of three divisions.

 The Indian Army announced the creation of its new command known as South Western Command with its headquarters at Jaipur, which formally came into being on 18 April 2005. the South-Western Command, will operate in conjunction with the Udhampur-based Northern Command and Chandimandir-based Western Command.
 The reallocation of forces to the South-Western Command from Northern Command and Western Command was not immediately apparent.

 For an effective operational preparedness in the western sector, in mid-2005 Indian Army raised a new corps at Yol Cantt in Kangra Valley of Himachal Pradesh.
 The new corps, christened 9 Corps, comprises 26 and 29 Infantry Divisions, which had previously been allocated to XVI Corps / Nagrota Corps, and a number of brigades.

 Politics

-Udhampur District has three assembly constituencies namely Udhampur, Chenani and Ramnagar.
+Udhampur District has four assembly constituencies namely Udhampur West, Udhampur East, Chenani and Ramnagar.